yayanrw/dicoding-news-app-v2/README.md

 # news_app_v2
-# Add cupertino and refactoring
+# Load from external API

 A new Flutter project.